 CDI's success depends on the continued active participation of key management personnel.
 The loss of key people could adversely affect CDI's operations.
 The Company has two-year employment and non-compete agreements with each of its twelve senior officers.
 CDI believes that its success and continued growth is also dependent upon its ability to employ and retain skilled personnel.
 While the Company believes that its wage rates are competitive and that its relationship with its workforce is good, a significant increase in the wages paid by other employers could result in a reduction in the Company's workforce, increases in the wage rates paid by the Company, or both.
-If either of these events occur for any significant period of time, the Company's profitability could be diminished and the growth potential of the Company could be impaired.
+If either of these events occur for any significant period of time, the Company could be impaired.
 See "Management" and "Business -- Employees."